r-shahid/gatsby-blog/content/blog/david-hockney/index.md

 ---
-title: 'David Hockney at the Met'
+title: David Hockney at the Met
 date: 2018-01-02
 tags: [arts]
-thumbnail: ./portrait-of-artist.jpg
+thumbnail: ./title-card.png
 ---

 David Hockney is known for his work in contributing to the pop art movement starting after the 1950s, as well as for his love of painting and printmaking.